-With the new health insurance requirements most Americans now have health insurance.
-The heath insurance should include a free annual physical, and it is a good idea to go in and make sure you are healthy.
-Additionally, if you are sick, visit the doctor sooner rather than later.
-Catching a cold before it turns into pneumonia can save you money, and days off of work.
-Additionally choosing healthy food and exercising regularly can help reduce the chance of health complications due to being overweight.
+Getting sick can be costly, so it's important to be proactive about staying healthy.
+If you have health insurance, it probably includes a free annual physical, so it is a good idea to go in and make sure you are healthy.
+If you are sick, visit the doctor sooner rather than later.
+Catching a cold before it turns into pneumonia can save you money—and days off of work.
+Additionally, choosing healthy food and exercising regularly can help reduce the chance of health complications from being overweight.

 Set Up Automatic Transfers to Savings

 Set a goal for how much you want to save each pay period and then set up an automatic transfer to your accounts to make that happen.
-The advantage of this is that you do not miss the money that is moved automatically to your account, and you do not have to think about saving each month.
+This way, you do not miss the money that is moved automatically to your account, and you do not have to think about saving each month.
 It will just happen.